DSC03013.jpg

 The Present

-Sheep Mountain Alliance (SMA) is a grassroots citizen organization dedicated to the preservation of the natural environment in the Telluride region and southwest Colorado.
+Sheep Mountain Alliance (SMA) is a grassroots environmental organization dedicated to the preservation of the natural environment in the Telluride region and southwest Colorado.
 We protect regional ecosystems, wildlife habitats, and watersheds, and offer outreach and educational opportunities.

 What we did last year:

-Celebrated and gathered support for public lands at the local, regional and national levels, through letter-writing, cleanups and hikes.
+• Celebrated and gathered support for public lands at the local, regional and national levels, through letter-writing, cleanups and hikes.

 Values